Change of Invoice and Banking Details Letter to Client

 Dear Sir / Madam,

 This letter is being written to inform you that the company has changed its account details.
-Please make sure that you update your records so that all future transactions from your side are credited to the new account of the company.
+Please make sure that you update your records so that all future transactions from your side are credited to the company’s new account.

 The details of the current account of the company are: